-PIA subscriptions can be purchased with a credit card, PayPal, and a number of online payment systems.
-Subscribers can also choose to pay using a variety of different gift cards including Starbucks, Bestbuy, and Walmart.
-This is great for paying with more anonymity (you could sign up with a burner email).
-In addition, PIA accepts Bitcoins and Z-cash.
+PIA subscriptions can be purchased with a credit card, PayPal, and several online payment systems.
+Subscribers can also opt to pay with a variety of gift cards including Starbucks, Best Buy, and Walmart.
+This is great for paying with more anonymity (you could also sign up with a burner email).
+In addition, PIA accepts Bitcoins for those who prefer crypto.

 DD-WRT, Tomato, PfSense, LEDE, Merlin, AsusWRT